tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/copy.md

             [aliases: img]

         --maximum <NUM>
-            The maximum number of container instances that should ever be running (default: infinite)
+            The maximum number of container instances that should ever be running (default: autoscale as needed)

             [aliases: max]